boredsquirrel/COPR-command/README.md

 chmod +x ~/.local/bin/copr
 ```

+> [!NOTE]
-> NOTE: COPR repos are version-independent, but there could be a chance they are unmaintained and thus dont support the current version.
-A solution like at least warning about it, or even removing them, could be useful.
-I did not test such a case on Fedora Atomic, and guess such a package would simply result in an `rpm-ostree` error.
+> COPR repos are version-independent, but there is always a chance that they are unmaintained and thus dont support the current version.
+> A solution like warning about that, or even removing them, could be useful.
+> I did not test such a case on Fedora Atomic, and guess such a package would result in an `rpm-ostree` error.